-3 Ways to Move Your Lovable Website and Keep Free Hosting
+Lovable Hosting: 3 Ways to Move Your Website and Keep It Free

-3 Ways to Move Your Lovable Website and Keep Free Hosting
+Lovable Hosting: 3 Ways to Move Your Website and Keep It Free

-In this guide, I'll walk you through three popular options for hosting your Lovable-generated website: Cloudflare Pages, Firebase Hosting, and Vercel.
+In this guide, I'll walk you through three popular options for hosting your Lovable-generated website: Cloudflare Workers, Firebase Hosting, and Vercel.
 Each offers generous free tiers and straightforward deployment processes.

 Before diving into the alternatives, let's consider why you might want to move: